itteco/iframely/docs/API.md

     /oembed?format=json&url=http://vimeo.com/75299268&callback=foo

 The `format` and `callback` parameter for JSONP support are both optional.
-The endpoint only supports JSON output.
-See [example](http://dev.iframe.ly/oembed?url=http://vimeo.com/62092214)
+Default format is JSON.
+See [example](http://iframely.com/oembed?url=http://vimeo.com/62092214)

 With this endpoint, you can just change the URL in your existing oEmbed lib and start receiving the data.
 Iframely will convert its responsive widgets into `<html>`. `photo` and `rich` types are supported.
 If Iframely doesn't have any embed codes for given URL, it will just return `link` type object.
 The semantic information as well as thumbnails are returned for all URLs, however.
 See the list of meta fields below.